6 Balancing Justice and Economics

 hoping the problem will eventually self-resolve.
 But this conflicts with our knowledge of the

-driving forces indicating the opposite.
-And if disparities become too great, the ballooning
+driving forces which indicates the opposite.
+And if disparities become too great, the

-power of vested interests will make change even more painful and difficult, and corruption
+ballooning power of vested interests will make change even more painful and difficult, and

-development.
-We are left with the only apparently reasonable solution -- raising taxes with
+of development.
+We are left with the only apparently reasonable solution -- raising taxes

-the focus on income levels well above those considered necessary for motivating people
+with the focus on income levels well above those considered necessary for motivating

--- due to fears of alienating sources of campaign contributions.
+due to fears of alienating major sources of campaign contributions.
 And the conventional

 political "wisdom" puts it next to political death.
 But we should consider the vitally

 necessary conditions that make wealth accumulation even possible.
-Economic success is
+Internally, one's

-equation stems from the efforts of a whole society to create a business environment
+But externally an even bigger part of the wealth equation stems from the efforts of a whole

-wealth, increasing tax revenues is the only sensible and effective way to address a number
+Also increased taxation is the only sensible and effective way to address a number of other

 sources, correct the solvency problems relating to Social Security and Medicare, repair and